JonathanVusich/litedb/README.md

 [![Build Status](https://travis-ci.com/JonathanVusich/autodb.svg?branch=master)](https://travis-ci.com/JonathanVusich/autodb)
 [![Coverage Status](https://coveralls.io/repos/github/JonathanVusich/autodb/badge.svg?branch=master&kill_cache=1)](https://coveralls.io/github/JonathanVusich/autodb?branch=master&kill_cache=1)

-This is a NoSQL database written in pure Python designed to be fast and functional.
+autoDB is a pure Python NoSQL database that was created to make databases easy.
+It is designed with clean and simple APIs, and comes in a variety of implementations for specific use cases.

+# When should I use autoDB?
+autoDB is the perfect tool for small projects where speed is of less concern than ease of use and clean, Pythonic APIs.
+When you don't want to go through the hassle of setting up an SQL database but don't want to rely on JSON data storage, autoDB is the solution.
+It can serialize arbitrary Python classes, and allows users to perform index-based searches on stored objects.
+It also is written using no platform-specific APIs so that it is completely cross-platform.

+# Planned features
+- Multithreaded support
+- Database compression
+- Encryption

+# Current performance/optimization problems
+The main performance cost in autoDB is the serialization and deserialization of Python objects. autoDB uses the `pickle` library for this task since it is able to serialize arbitrary Python types, which removes the need for the user to define custom classes for serialization. `pickle` has a number of downsides though, including slow performance and security issues when unencrypted.
+An obvious solution to this problem is to use JSON for object serialization.
+However, this would require all stored objects to be dataclasses or named tuples, which would increase the amount of work necessary to use autoDB.
+The serialization engine will probably have to be implemented with JSON and tested extensively before this design decision can be fully resolved.

+The index map can take up a considerable amount of memory when there are millions of unique objects in the database.
+This is due to the automatic indexing of any suitable object attribute.
+Perhaps the user should be able to select their desired indexes in order to save memory.
+Also, indexes may be able to more efficiently implemented using lists instead of sets.

-# Why autoDB?
+# Can I contribute to autoDB?
-In production environments, SQL is the unquestioned database of choice.
-It's fast, efficient, and endlessly customizable.
-But often for smaller projects where speed is less important than portability and ease of use, SQL-based databases can be overkill.
-This is where autoDB comes in.
-It is designed to automatically handle arbitrary Python classes with ease, indexing them and allowing the user to perform basic queries on them.
-It also is written to be completely cross-platform, and is designed to need as little baby-sitting as possible.
+Yes, you absolutely can!
+Any and all help with the above issues is very welcome.
+Just fork the repository, and begin experimenting.
+If you come up with something that you believe is really good, be sure to share it by opening a PR!

-# Current status
+# Development status
 This project is still in the early development stages.
-A beta should be out for release by June 2019.
+An alpha build can be expected by the end of June 2019.